pygame-community/pygame-ce/docs/reST/ref/window.rst

          * ``pygame.FLASH_BRIEFLY``: Flash for a short amount of time to get attention
          * ``pygame.FLASH_UNTIL_FOCUSED``: Keep flashing until the window is focused

+      .. note:: This function is not supported on all platforms

       .. versionadded:: 2.5.2

    .. ## pygame.Window ##